Jinqitrip/.github/profile/README_EN.md

 - **Continuous Optimization**: Utilizing Agile development methodology to iteratively improve our systems through continuous feedback.

 ### 📂 Public Repositories Overview
-> ℹ️ The following are open-source projects approved by our Technical Committee:
+> ℹ️ The following are open-source projects approved by our Board:

 *Currently no public repositories available.*